The ground vibrating, chaotic noise and confusion, bodies scattered on the sand, fire everywhere...

 Some bars openly sell shakes made from magic mushrooms.
 Nefarious individuals offer pills for sale at the entrances to the beach.
 You obviously shouldn't accept a mystery pill from anyone, regardless of the source or claims.
 Even the island pharmacies sell fake and untrustworthy prescription medications to travelers who are willing to pay.

 When to Go

 The Koh Phangan Full Moon Party maxes out during Thailand's busy season between November and April.
 December, January, and February are often the biggest months.
-The party hits a peak attendance for New Year's Eve.
+The party usually experiences peak attendance for New Year's Eve.

-Because many important Buddhist holidays occur on a full moon, sometimes the actual Full Moon Party is a day before or after the full moon.
+Because many important Buddhist holidays are based on lunar events and occur during a full moon, sometimes the Full Moon Party is a day before or after the actual full moon.

 The buildup to the Full Moon Party is just as wild and enjoyable as the party.
 People gather in larger and larger numbers for a week leading up to the full moon.